Satellite Chasers: Divergent Adversarial Reinforcement Learning to Engage Intelligent Adversaries on Orbit: EXPERIMENT AND RESULTS

 \subsection{Results and Discussion}

 Training curves for the baseline, DARL, MA, and SA evader can be seen in Figure \ref{fig:be_curve}.
-Table \ref{tab:res} shows the test performance of each method where a failure or success is defined by the requirements stated earlier.
+In the figure, the evader update start line is placed at 12M timesteps, which was chosen in order to provide the adversarial policies with sufficient training to converge on a policy.
+Table \ref{tab:res} shows the test performance of each method where a success is defined by reaching the goal and returning to its initial position and a failure is defined by the spacecraft not being able to reach the initial goal.
 In Table \ref{tab:res} it can be clearly seen that DARL outperforms all benchmarks both in maximizing successful episodes, and minimizing failures.
 It should also be noted that our two staged method clearly demonstrates the ability to produce policies for satellite autonomy that can perform in highly contested environments that standard satellite path-planning algorithms (EVADE) fail in.
 Although EVADE and the base evader are intended for partially-observable non-cooperative environments, neither were designed to protect a spacecraft in a strategic multi-agent game.
-Additionally, Table \ref{tab:res} shows that the top 3 performing models all involve training on multiple adversarial models, emphasizing the value gained from training in environments that force the learning policy to widen their exploration of the state space.
+Finally, in Table \ref{tab:res} it can be seen that the top 3 performing models all involve training on multiple adversarial models, emphasizing the value gained from training in environments that force the learning policy to widen their exploration of the state space.
+From these results, it is a reasonable assumption that in environments with larger state spaces, or more potential adversarial behaviors a greater number of divergent policies would only improve exploration during training and result in more robust performance of the final model.
+However, as the number of divergent policies increase there should be diminishing returns once a number of policies that can sufficiently explore all potential adversarial behavior has been reached, which should be explored in future work.
+It is also important to note that with each change in the number of divergent adversarial policies the divergent loss constant $c_{KL}$ and train steps for the adversary must be re-tuned.

 In addition to comparing the testing performance of the models trained, Figure \ref{fig:val_curve} shows the average test performance of several methods throughout training.
 The Figure compares the average test performance of the policies trained through the Single-Adversary (SA), Multi-Adversary (MA), and DARL methods starting once the evader model begins updates.
 It should be noted that a base evader trained on multiple divergent adversaries both learns faster, and consistently learns more robust behavior for cat and mouse games.